MartinTGeorgiev/DndCharacterCreation/README.md

-Little project to practice Rest API and Relational database skill using DND
+A small project to practice Rest API and Relational database knowledge Using a Dungeons And Dragon public API